 But you can't be.
 Not now.
 Not with a primary responsibility to help your care-receiver.

 Maybe this never occurred to you but what you're doing as a caregiver plays a central role in helping today's society come to realize what pro-life means.

 Your actions speak volumes and have a rippling effect that reaches far beyond that small circle of you and your care-receiver, or you and your family, or you and your friends.

 We have no doubt that you aren't tooting your own horn about your caregiving.
 But we also have no doubt that the seemingly little light that is your personal apostolate shines brightly in an oftentimes dark, dark world.

 - - -

-Again we cordially invite you to join the Friends of St. John the Caregiver!
+Again this week we cordially invite you to join the Friends of St. John the Caregiver!
 (FSJC's programs include YourAgingParent.com and CatholicCaregivers.com.)
 You can find out more about becoming a member here.

 No meetings, no dues.
 All we ask is that you pray for caregivers and those receiving care.
 Our members include caregivers, care-receivers, and those who support both (including quite a few former caregivers).

 Welcome to YourAgingParent.com

 It's for those who are helping a: